 5 years on, the Halloween display has grown into a walk through featuring interactive elements (ringing phones guests can answer, motion sensors to trigger movement and sounds, etc) and immersive life-sized sets.
 Still rooted in Stephen King thrillers, the exhibits now include other “scary” favorites like Hocus Pocus and Beetlejuice, creating a conglomerate of Halloween movie magic come to life.

-The Nightmare on Conservation Drive is back and better than ever!
+The Nightmare on Conservation Drive is back for its TENTH YEAR, and is better than ever!
 Join us this year for an extended walkthrough that houses a new exhibit area and encompasses all the old favorites like the singing pumpkin patch and the Grady sisters in the hallway from The Shining!
 See you on Conservation Drive!

 “This is our favorite Halloween house to visit every year!”